What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 Helpful SIC Tools and Reference Guidance

-Browse the SIC hierarchy or search by keyword to open a specific SIC code page for definition and boundaries.
+Browse the SIC hierarchy or search by keyword, then open the code page to verify definition and boundaries.

 SIC Code Directory & Lookup